pankajparashar/canidev.tools/README.md

 1. Inspect element > Navigate to the **Font** panel to see information about the active font for the selected DOM node in the DOM Tree, providing computed values for both basic properties (e.g. size, style, weight, etc.) and advanced properties (e.g. ligatures, alternate glyphs, variations, etc.)

+## Inspect localstorage
+Can I inspect the localstorage of a website?

 ## Inspect popup overlays
 Can I inspect the popup overlay elements like the Dropdown lists, menus, etc.,